 Felissa certainly left an impression on me.
 During my grad year of 1993 I rented 'Sleepaway Camp' for the first time at a video store.
 I was a fan of the 'Friday the 13th' films so I didn't know what to expect from it.
 I disliked it at first but love it now.
 Felissa's character as Angela in it really grabbed my attention.
 She looked so innocent like one of the wholesome girls from 'Little House on the Prairie'.
 Too innocent though.
 Maybe so deceiving enough to be so deadly.
 I watched the film all the way through and had a feeling that Angela was not so innocent and was killing these teens that were mean to her.
 But wait a sec!
 During the last seconds of the ending she isn't really who everyone thinks she is!!!!
 God it was totally creepy!
 I wanted to avoid the film at all costs cause it was so disturbing and it had many leaky holes throughout the storyline, but I watched it the second time 6 years later and this time the film grew on me.
-I eventually got to like it better than any of the 'Friday the 13th' films.
+I eventually got to like it.
 Neither films had anything in common.
 Only the fact that they were camp slasher films with teenagers and camp counsellors in them that were getting killed.
 I was always wondering whatever happened to Felissa Rose and why Pamela Springsteen played her role in the direct-to-video sequels.
 I found out everything thanks to Jeff Hayes from www.sleepawaycampmovies.com as he tracked most of the original cast down and now independent horror film directors are casting Miss Rose in their films (Although she is not a terrfic actress) and she is becoming an item in horror films all because of 'Sleepaway Camp' which today is a cult classic.
-In fact, it inspired writer/director Robert Hiltzik to make his true part 2 to the film so far titled 'Return to Sleepaway Camp'.
+In fact, it inspired writer/director Robert Hiltzik to make his true part 2 which is known as 'Return to Sleepaway Camp'.

 Felissa Rose Esposito was born on May 23, 1969 at the St. Vincent's Hospital in Greenwich Village, NYC.
 When she was three her family moved to Woodbury, Long Island.
 Felissa always wanted to be an entertainer and her mother was very involved in her life taking her for lessons from when she was 3 for dance, musical theatre, etc...